 - Feminine hygiene products

 You also need to look at how you’re going to illuminate your home when the lights go out.
-Candles are an inexpensive choice, but keep in mind that they can be dangerous, especially if you have children in the house.
+Candles are an inexpensive choice, but they can be dangerous, especially if you have children in the house.
 Some better lighting options include:

 It’s not pleasant to think about living without power for days or weeks at a time.
-However, the reality is that we’re completely dependent on living with electricity, and our grid is vulnerable.
-Doing what you can to prepare now will give you peace of mind and help ensure that you and your family get through such an emergency, should it ever happen.
+But doing what you can to prepare now can give you peace of mind and help ensure you get through it as safely and comfortably as possible.